DaviidSantos/DaviidSantos/README.md

 I've always been a rapid learner and passionate about knowing how things work.

-I like basketball, animals, anime and coding 🖥️
+I like basketball, animals and coding 🖥️

-I'm currently improving my technical skills, studying Golang
+I'm currently improving my technical skills, studying Java and Angular.

 I'm also interested in Rust